harmenx/harmenx.github.io/README.md

-Home - Intro + Parallax
+To do -
-CV -
+Fill out Profile
-Projects -
+CV?
-Skills -
+Several Projects
-Contact -
+icons